kriscCodes/New-York-Events-API/readME.md

 - Access the documentation for creating and reading events, visit `http://localhost:5000/`.

 ## Future Plans
-- **More Endpoints**: There aren't as many endpoints as I'd like due to time restraints but I will be adding more soon.
+- **More Endpoints**: There aren't as many endpoints as I would like due to time restraints but I will be adding more soon.
 - **Put and Delete entries**: I want for entries to be updated and potentially deleted.
 - **Specificty**: Need the form to have specific requirements that way it's easier to use and interact with the data when consuming this API or adding any entry.